kyleamielke/network-ping-monitor/README.md

 ```

 The setup script will:
-- Create .env files from templates with secure passwords
+- Create .env files from boilerplate templates with secure passwords
 - Build all Java microservices and frontend
 - Start infrastructure services (TimescaleDB, Kafka, Consul)
 - Start all application services